fredbi/go-patterns/README.md

 ### TODOs on batchers

-A batcher is something that execute some processing in batches.
+A batcher is something that executes some processing in batches.

 * [ ] assert performance - I expect that using a generic struct, not method, reduces the performance penalty due to the compiler's stencilinh.
 * [x] introduce variations to shallow clone batched input elements (e.g. when we have `[]*TYPE` slices)